 A Day in the Life: Foodways Coordinator Arnie Malin

-Q: How would you describe your job as Foodways Coordinator?
+How would you describe your job as foodways coordinator?

-Q: A day in the life of the Festival Foodways Coordinator—what does it look like?
+A day in the life of the Festival foodways coordinator—what does it look like?

-Q: How long have you been working as the Foodways Coordinator?
+How long have you been working as the foodways coordinator?

-A: 3 years.
-But I’ve been with the Festival for 9 years, starting out as a volunteer with foodways.
+Three years.
+But I’ve been with the Festival for nine years, starting out as a volunteer with foodways.

-Q: Do you have a philosophy for working on Foodways at the Folklife Festival?
+Do you have a philosophy for working on foodways at the Folklife Festival?

-When I’m working with Festival participants, I hope to make sure their traditional cooking methods are communicated to the audience in their original form; at the same time, I want to engage the audience in a way that makes these traditions accessible to them as well.
+When I’m working with Festival participants, I hope to make sure their traditional cooking methods are communicated to the audience in their original form.
+At the same time, I want to engage the audience in a way that makes these traditions accessible to them, as well.

-Hannah Crepps is a Web Production and Social Media intern with the Smithsonian Center for Folklife and Cultural Heritage.
-She graduated in May from St. John’s College in Santa Fe, N.M. and hopes to pursue her interests in cultural heritage policy and international diplomacy.Comments
+Hannah Crepps is a web production and social media intern with the Smithsonian Center for Folklife and Cultural Heritage.
+She graduated in May from St. John’s College in Santa Fe, New Mexico, and hopes to pursue her interests in cultural heritage policy and international diplomacy.Comments